creativetimofficial/gaia-bootstrap-template/README.md

 # [Gaia Bootstrap Template](http://demos.creative-tim.com/gaia-bootstrap-template/freebie.html)

-Gaia Bootstrap Template is an one page Bootstrap Template.
+Gaia Bootstrap Template is an one page Bootstrap Template built with components from [Gaia Bootstrap Template PRO](http://demos.creative-tim.com/gaia-bootstrap-template-pro/index.html).
+Use it FREE for you or for your clients :-)

 It comes with 5 colors from the default Bootstrap Style Primary (gold), Info (blue), Success (green), Warning (orange), Danger (Red).